mad-java-ent-f20/Init-to-Commit-Wedding-Planner/ProjectPlan.md

 ### Week 9
 - [ ] Weekly journal entry
-- [ ] Integration with weather service and/or snow depth data
 - [ ] Review and incorporate feedback from Checkpoint 3.
 - [ ] Carefully review code for standards and best practices - use a code quality tool?